isomerpages/ogp-nanhua/pages/Traffic Management Plan 2024.md

 **3. Pedestrians Entering and Exiting School**

 * All students and staff entering or exiting school must use gates A, B, C and G following the gates opening hours.
 They will be assisted in crossing in front of gates D and F during peak hours but they must not enter or exit the school using these two gates.
-* Wherever possible, they must avoid jaywalking and use the pedestrian crossings around the school for safe road crossing.
+* They must avoid jaywalking and use foot paths, pedestrian crossings around the school for their safety.
 * Visitors including parents should use only Gate E to enter/exit the school during non-peak hours.
 They need to register at the Security Guard Post and put on a security sticker.
-They should also use the pedestrian crossing between the security guard post and foyer to access the General Office or Canteen.
+They should also use the pedestrian crossing between the security guard post and foyer to access the General Office or the Canteen.

 **4. Cyclists Entering and Exiting school**

 * All cyclists entering and exiting school must dismount from their bicycles when they are within the school compound.
 They are not allowed to cycle on the road or pedestrian walkways within the school.
 * Cyclists must only park their bicycles at designated lots located near gate A.
-* Parents should inform their child’s form teacher if their child will be cycling to and from school daily or regularly
+* If students are cycling to and from school daily or regularly, Operations Manager should be notified.
+Parents will have to sign an acknowledgment form and the student will be briefed individually on safety on cycling.

 **Safe Routes for Vehicles**

 Figure 3 and 4 below depicts vehicular movement during school arrival and dismissal respectively.
-Figure 5 shows movement during remedial lessons and CCA dismissal.
+Figure 5 shows movement during remedial lessons, CCA dismissal and other after-school activities.

 <u>Figure 3: During School Arrival</u>
 ![Traffic Information - Figure 3](/images/Traffic%20Information%20-%20Figure%203.png)

 _Explanatory Notes to Figure 3:_

-For those driving from Commonwealth Avenue West,
+**For those driving from Commonwealth Avenue West,**

 * enter the school using Gate D only
 * drop off along the bus bay area